w5277c/log/README.md

-My version of JSON for Java
+My version of logging for Java